jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

 #endif
 ```

+`PAGE_SHIFT` determines the size of a page.
+A twelve-bit shift means 4KB pages.
+There are four page table levels and 512 entries per table.

 #### Flexing with the Linker Script

 The linker script, now a template in [arch/arm64/linker.template](code0/arch/arm64/linker.template) has taken on new responsibilities: